Co-owners of Switzer Manufacturing, Bernie and Adam Switzer take great pride in leading a community-minded company.

 “We are fortunate to have a spirited group of employees that are engaged with their internal community of fellow co-workers and their local WNY community.
 Fifty employees strong and growing, the gang at Switzer Manufacturing enjoys getting involved in community activities and making a difference,” shared Bernie Switzer, CEO and Roswell Park Cancer Institute platelet donor.

-The group has volunteered their time to help support various organizations such as Camp Good Days and Special Times, Women and Children’s Hospital, The Ronald McDonald House and Roswell Park Cancer Institute to name a few.
+The group has volunteered their time to help support various organizations such as Camp Good Days and Special Times, Women and Children’s Hospital (now John R. Oishei Children’s Hospital), The Ronald McDonald House and Roswell Park Cancer Institute to name a few.

 Several members of the Switzer team became involved in the blood and platelet donation program at Roswell Park after Donor Recruiter, Anita Humphreys, attended their onsite health fair several years ago.
 Accounting Assistant and RPCI platelet donor Emily Vantine is grateful for the Donor Center’s friendly and professional atmosphere.